digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/nginx.md

 A `L4` load balancer replaces the original `client IP` with its `own IP` address.
 This is a problem, as you will lose the `client IP` visibility in the application, so you need to enable `proxy protocol`.
 Proxy protocol enables a `L4 Load Balancer` to communicate the `original` client `IP`.
 For this to work, you need to configure both `DigitalOcean Load Balancer` and `Nginx`.

-After deploying the [Backend Services](#step-3---creating-the-nginx-backend-services), you need to configure the nginx Kubernetes `Service` to use the `proxy protocol`.
-A special service annotation is made available by the `DigitalOcean Cloud Controller` - `service.beta.kubernetes.io/do-loadbalancer-enable-proxy-protocol`.
+After deploying the [Backend Services](#step-3---creating-the-nginx-backend-services), you need to configure the nginx Kubernetes `Service` to use the `proxy protocol` and `tls-passthrough`.
+This annotations are made available by the `DigitalOcean Cloud Controller`

+- `service.beta.kubernetes.io/do-loadbalancer-enable-proxy-protocol`
+- `service.beta.kubernetes.io/do-loadbalancer-tls-passthrough`

 First, you need to edit the `Helm` values file provided in the `Starter Kit` repository using an editor of your choice (preferably with `YAML` lint support).
 For example, you can use [VS Code](https://visualstudio.microsoft.com):